 Caption (l. to r.): Back Row: Libby Rosof, Barbara Zeigler, Martha Ledger, Sue Irish, Megin Myers, Linda Visconti, Anurag Sagar Front Row: Brenda Bonhomme, Lynn Major, Marshall Ledger

-GCCA has long supported the Henry C. Lea School, a K-8 public school in its West Philly neighborhood.
-Seven years ago, when members learned that some first-grade students were falling behind in reading, they organized volunteers to read one-on-one with these children during school hours.
-Volunteers signed on for one session a week for the entire school year, a commitment that continues to the present.
+GCCA has long supported the Henry C. Lea School, a K-8 public school located in West Philadelphia.
+Seven years ago, when members learned that some first-graders were falling behind in reading, they recruited volunteers to commit to coming into the classroom once a week to read with students.
+Since then, the program has expanded to include grades second through fourth.

-Many of the current group of 18 see supporting Lea’s students as a way of caring for their community.
-Others explain that they have a background in literature and want to share their passion for reading.
+Many of the GCCA members see supporting Lea’s students as a way of giving back to their community.
+Others have a background in literature and want to share their passion for reading.
 One volunteer attended Lea as a child and feels it is her duty to come back and support it as an adult.
-However varied their motivations, they all have done amazing work to encourage reading at Lea, and we wish them the best as they continue their volunteer role.
+However varied their motivations, they are doing amazing work.

 To learn more about Project Literacy visit their website.